All in. All the Stops.

 DART is committed to the health and safety of our community, which is why DART has best practices, policies and preventative measures in place to prevent the spread of COVID-19.
 DART is doing our part:

-- Requiring masks to be worn on board all buses and at DART Central Station;
+- As per TSA mandate, DART is requiring masks to be worn on board all buses and at DART Central Station;

 You’re Doing Your Part